AppHouseKitchen/AlDente-Charge-Limiter/README.md

 Once finished, enter your desired max. charging percentage by clicking on the 🍝 icon on your menu bar.

-For some reason, MacOS will always try to squeeze in a few more percent than specified by the SMC.
+For some reason, macOS will always try to squeeze in a few more percent than specified by the SMC.
 For example, if you set yours to 80% it will stop charging at around 83%, so be patient.
 Strangely, this is not the case using Windows with bootcamp, therefore I have chosen not to correct this inaccuracy in code for now.

 Usually, the operating system will take a minute or two registering the changes, so be patient.
 You can check if it's working by setting the max. percentage to e.g.: 70%.
 After a while, clicking on your battery icon will report "Battery is not charging" if you have more than ≈73% left, even tough your charger is connected.
 Notice that in this state, your MacBook is still powered by the charger, but the battery is not charging anymore.